Patagonia Multi-Habitat Targeted Expedition

 Strategy

-Because many Patagonian birds overlap with species found in northern Argentina, the itinerary was built around gaps only.
-We intentionally skipped already recorded birds and concentrated effort on local specialties, scarce or low density species, and behaviorally challenging ground birds.
+Because many Patagonian birds overlap with species already recorded on earlier trips further north in Argentina, the itinerary was built around gaps only.
+We deliberately ignored the obvious and concentrated on local specialties, low-density furnariids, difficult ground birds, and forest skulkers that demand patience and exact habitat selection.

 Section Highlights